dsmith05/MIS307-Project-320/README.md

 - HotelProgram to accomadate added simplicity and changes
 - IncidentalCharges and IncidentalChargesList to add more functionality for the proposed billing class
+- DailyReports is able to compute occupancy rate